Zhang Jingsheng: Utopian society

-Zhang conceptualized a utopian aesthetic state (Note: An idea first proposed by German playwright and philosopher Friedrich Schiller.) structured around beauty, with the ultimate goal to "facilitate the people's pursuits of their own interests and inclinations, to provide them with the necessary resources for living, and to guide them to ultimate happiness."
-Regarding the Marxist notion of class struggle as unimportant, he described the preeminent political conflict in the world as a struggle between "sentimental people" (有情者 (Yǒuqíng zhě)) and "heartless people" (無情者 (Wúqíng zhě)).
+Zhang conceptualized a utopian aesthetic state structured around beauty, with the ultimate goal to "facilitate the people's pursuits of their own interests and inclinations, to provide them with the necessary resources for living, and to guide them to ultimate happiness."
+Regarding the Marxist notion of class struggle as unimportant, he described the preeminent political conflict in the world as a struggle between "sentimental people" and "heartless people".
 He viewed beauty and vitality as key component of all life.
 According to Zhang, every living cell possesses some small amount of vitality, and that every individual has a "potential energy" comprising the total vitality of their cells and the energy produced by their surrounding environment.
 Surplus energy could be used for artistic creation, creating what Zhang dubbed "energy of presence", which spreads potential energy outward and enriches the human spirit.

-Zhang described his ideal China as a "Fifth International" (第五国际 (Dìwǔ guójì)), (Note: Along the pattern of the socialist Internationals, worldwide federations of socialist and communist groups.
-At the time of Zhang's writing, there had only been three (the First International, Second International, and Third International); the Fourth International was founded by Leon Trotsky over a decade later.) proposing a central government including five "queens" and eight "queens" selected through a yearly national talent show and beauty pageant.
+Zhang described his ideal China as a "Fifth International", (Note: Along the pattern of the socialist Internationals, worldwide federations of socialist and communist groups.
+At the time of Zhang's writing, there had only been three (the First International, Second International, and Third International); the Fourth International was founded by Leon Trotsky over a decade later.) proposing a central government including five "queens" and eight "kings" selected through a yearly national talent show and beauty pageant.
 Runner-ups in this contest would receive elite roles such as "concubine" and "minister".
 Constituting a new elite alongside the kings and queens, they would be encouraged to form families with one another and serve as role models for the nation.
-A thousand-member "Parliament of Love and Beauty" would be formed from the ranks of these elites (weighted to include more women then men) and elect a Great President as head of state.
-Money would be abolished and replaced with "beauty credit tickets" (美值票 (Měi zhí piào)) featuring famous paintings, which would be exchangeable for goods and services.
+A thousand-member "Parliament of Love and Beauty" would be formed from the ranks of these elites (weighted to include more women than men) and elect a Great President as head of state.
+Money would be abolished and replaced with "beauty credit tickets" featuring famous paintings, which would be exchangeable for goods and services.
 The government of the new China would consist of eight ministries, dedicated respectively to national strength, engineering, education and the arts, leisure and entertainment, rectification of the rites, diplomacy, transport and tourism, and commerce.